Generalized Second Law and Thermodynamical Aspects of $f(Q,\mathcal{T})$ Gravity: Observational Prospects and Stability Considerations

 that which determines whether the model predicts quintessence-like ($w>-1$), phantom-like ($w<-1$), or cosmological-constant behavior ($w=-1$).
-Thermodynamically consistent models must also avoid instabilities in the perturbation sector, which can be analyzed through the effective sound speed $c_s^2 = \delta p / \delta \rho$ and the growth of matter perturbations.
-A preliminary expectation is that models that respect GSLT are also likely to yield positive $c_s^2$ and stable growth histories, although a detailed perturbative treatment is left for future work.
+The thermodynamically consistent model must avoid instability in the perturbation sector, which can be analyzed using the effective sound speed $c_s^2 = \delta p / \delta \rho$ and the growth of matter perturbations.
+A preliminary expectation is that models that respect GSLT are also likely to be yields positivist of the $c_s^2$ and stable growth histories, although the detailed perturbative treatment is left for future work.